-Oils I like for Skin and Hair
+Oils I Like for Skin and Hair

 Oils extracted from plants are truly a vital part of our beauty regimens.
 Oils are rich in vitamins, antioxidants, and fats that contribute to the overall health of our skin.
 Plant-extracted oils like grape seed, argan, olive, raspberry seed, and many more help soften, heal, and protect our skin from extrinsic aging.
 Unsurprisingly, using oils for skin and hair care dates back centuries, all the way back to ancient Egypt!
 If you’re not using an oil in your skincare or haircare routine I promise you’ll be excited to add one after reading this article.